jpchip/giveaway-grabber/README.md

 point and wait for you to enter it.
 The console will warn you with an `ENTER CAPTCHA!` message, and you **should** get a system notification (only tested it on Windows 10).

-### BlackList
+### Blacklist

-If there are giveaways you always want to skip, you can add a comma seperated list of keywords to a blacklist.
+If there are giveaways you always want to skip, you can add a comma separated list of keywords to a blacklist.

 ```bash
 $ gg --username=fake@example.com --password=123456 --blacklist="kindle,perfume,floss"
 ```

-or if cloned, add them to your .env file like `BLACKLIST="kindle,perfume,floss"`
+or if cloned, add them to your `.env` file like `BLACKLIST="kindle,perfume,floss"`

+The console will let you know when it skips giveaways that you marked as blacklisted.

 ### Winning